K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

     null

 2.5.
 GetTaskID
-Among the tasks currently in operation (state = queued, processing, and cancelling), the ID such as the corresponding deployment_name is queried.
+Among the tasks currently in operation (state = queued, processing, and canceling), the ID such as the corresponding deployment_name is queried.

 ##### parameter